MultiSafepay/coding-standards/README.md

 ```

 ### Overwriting data
-You can overwrite the MultiSafepay coding standard if they conflict with the E-commerce platform.
-You can import the Multisafepay coding standard and add, edit or remove certain checks
+You can overwrite the MultiSafepay coding standard if they conflict with the ecommerce platform.
+You can import the MultiSafepay coding standard and add, edit or remove certain checks

 Create ecs.yml in the root of your project
 ```yaml